Jenoptik sustainability ratings, rankings and awards

 ISS ESG awarded Jenoptik a C rating

-About the rating: Oekom Research AG is a rating agency in the sustainable investment segment that examines companies according to a variety of ecological and social criteria.
+About the rating: ISS ESG is a rating agency in the sustainable investment segment that examines companies according to a variety of ecological and social criteria.
 Up to 100 rating criteria are applied for the ESG rating.
 They include, among other things, a strategy for climate change, environmental management, corporate governance, sustainability of the products, human rights and the shareholder structure.

 In late 2021, Jenoptik signed up to become a member of the UN Global compact, the United Nations' network for corporate responsibility.
 The Jenoptik Group is committed to comprehensively comply with the ten principles on which the network is based.
 These principles relate to the areas of human rights, labor standards, environmental protection and universal anti-corruption.
 Participating companies reject child labor and discrimination, accelerate the development of environmentally friendly technologies and support the protection of human rights.

 In addition, Jenoptik is committed to sharing the goal of an inclusive and sustainable economy along the United Nations’ 17 Sustainable Development Goals.

 “Joining the Global Compact is a further step and visible sign that we are consistently expanding and professionalizing our sustainability activities,” said Dr. Stefan Traeger, President & CEO of JENOPTIK AG.

 As part of a transparent and open communication on sustainability issues, Jenoptik released its first UN Global Compact progress report in 2022 (see downloads).

 Highlights of the 2022 Progress Report

 - In order to further increase transparency in the supply chain, detect violations and identify high-risk business partners in good time, Jenoptik implemented a central platform for group-wide supplier screening with regard to compliance with various sustainability criteria in 2021.